Customer Retention Strategies: Are You Welcoming Customers or Scaring Them Away?

 Yesterday, I went to my “remote” office, a local coffee shop (part of a chain) that offers free Wi-Fi.
 I go quite a bit, usually at 2:00 in the afternoon and stay for three hours (the place closes at 6:00).
-I always buy something (e.g. coffee, at the very least), and I make sure I’m not monopolizing tables (I’m often the only one there).
-Sometimes, I’ll buy a Caesar salad on my way home if I don’t feel like cooking.
+I always buy something (e.g., coffee, at the very least), and I make sure I’m not monopolizing tables (I’m often the only one there).
+Sometimes, I’ll buy a Caesar salad on my way home if I don’t feel like cooking (hahaha — me cooking; that’s a joke).
 That was my plan yesterday.
 “Was” being the operative word.

 The last few times I’ve gone to my remote office, I felt I was intruding on — even bothering — the workers.
 Yesterday was no exception.
 In fact, it was worse.
 I ordered a hot coffee and bagel, but there was no hot coffee (I mentioned it was a coffee shop, right?).
 The girl said she’d have to brew it and that it would take a few minutes.
 I told her I didn’t mind.
 Slightly exasperated, she grabbed one of her underlings and asked him to make the coffee.
 His confused expression suggested to me that he hadn’t done this particular task too often (and the fact I found coffee grounds floating in my beverage confirmed my suspicions).
 So I went off with my bagel and waited for the coffee to brew.